-Cell culture supernatants, human serum, plasma, and urine were tested with this assay.
+Cell culture supernatant and serum were tested with this assay.
 Other biological samples might be suitable for use in the assay.
-Remove the serum or plasma from the clot or red cells as soon as possible after clotting and separation.
+Remove serum from the clot as soon as possible after clotting.

 Samples containing a visible precipitate must be clarified prior to use in the assay.
-Do not use grossly hemolyzed or lipemic samples.
+Do not use grossly hemolyzed or lipemic specimens.

-Samples must be stored frozen at -20°C to avoid loss of bioactive human sCD30.
-If samples are to be run within 24 hours, they may be stored at 2°C to 8°C (for sample stability refer to "Performance characteristics" on page 4).
+Samples must be stored frozen at -20°C to avoid loss of bioactive monkey IL-6.
+If samples are to be run within 24 hours, they may be stored at 2°C to 8°C (refer to "Performance characteristics" on page 4).

 Avoid repeated freeze-thaw cycles.
-Prior to assay, frozen serum or plasma should be brought to room temperature slowly and mixed gently.
+Prior to assay, the frozen sample should be brought to room temperature slowly and mixed gently.